ten1seven/track-focus/README.md

 trackFocus
 ==========

-Tracks the focus event for better accessibility styling
+Tracks the focus event for better accessibility styling.